Aplomado

 Hunting

 Typical quarry caught with the Aplomado will be small birds such as Quail or Doves.
-In the wild these birds typically eat small birds and insects.
+In the wild these birds typically eat small birds and insects, small reptiles, rodents, grasshoppers, lizards, and snakes.

 Trivia